wsteadman/Steadman-Data-Science-Portfolio/MLUnsupervisedApp/README.md

 ### 📁 Dataset Setup:
 - Upload a CSV file or select one of the built-in demo datasets (Breast_Cancer, Iris, Wine).
 - *(Optional) Select a target column to compare results to (not used by the model)*
+- Choose your clustering algorithm (KMeans or Hierarchical)
 - Choose how many clusters (k) to find
 - Decide whether to scale the features for better KMeans performance

-### 📈 Running the Model
+## Features:
 - 2D PCA Projection: Displays the data in two dimensions using PCA to show how well clusters are formed and separated
-- Elbow Method Graph: Shows within-cluster sum of squares (WCSS) dropping for k values.
-The "elbow" (value after steepest drow-off) suggests best number of clusters
 - Silhouette Score Graph: Measures how similar each point is to its own cluster vs. other clusters.
 Higher scores indicate better k values

+### KMeans Specific Analysis:
+- Elbow Method Graph: Shows within-cluster sum of squares (WCSS) dropping for k values.
+The "elbow" (value after steepest drop-off) suggests best number of clusters

+### Hierarchical Clustering Specific Analysis:
+- Dendrogram: Visualizes the hierarchical relationship between clusters, showing which samples are most similar to each other

-### 💡 Results Analysis
+## 💡 Results Analysis
 - Clustered Data Table: View your dataset with added cluster (and optional true) label assignment(s)
 - Cluster Size Bar Chart: See how many samples fall into each cluster and if any cluster(s) dominate
 <br>

 **🛠 Troubleshooting**